 - Mental Health Concern run support groups including Lunch Links run by Chain Reaction.

 - West End Women and Girls Centre run a range of support groups including family and activity groups

 - ReCoCo: the Recovery College offer a wide range of support and resources as well as group therapies

 Browse our Information NOW articles on mental health.

 The Male Journey offer men the opportunity to join a national or local network of social groups to enable men to explore their emotions and feelings.
 Locally they meet across Northumbria at different venues and beauty spots.

-For a more practical approach with an opportunity to share, learn and develop new skills and experiences there are two men’s sheds at Blaydon and at Scotswood.
+Men’s Shed’s also offer a more practical approach with an opportunity to share, learn and develop new skills and experiences, Search their site for sheds at Blaydon and Scotswood.